 - Machine Wash OK

-- You need a lot of water for hand wash
+- It would help if you had a lot of water for hand wash

 - You need to change them frequently